marcus-rb/bitint/README.md

-# bitint
+# bitint.js

-making it possible to work with variously sized integers in javascript
+A JavaScript library for working with integers of sizes 8, 16, 32 and 64, signed and unsigned.

+## User guide